iProov/android/README.md

-# iProov Android SDK (v5.0.0-beta5)
+# iProov Android SDK (v5.0.0-beta6)

-## 🤖 Introduction
+## 🤳 Introduction

-iProov is an SDK providing a programmatic interface for embedding the iProov technology within a 3rd party application.

-> **💠 PRE-RELEASE SOFTWARE:** This version is currently in beta and not all features of the SDK are enabled.
-Please note that the lighting model/face distance logic is disabled in this version.

-iProov has been developed as an Android AAR Library distributed through our Maven repository, and it supports Android API Level 21 (Lollipop 5.0) and above.
-If you require support for Android API Level 16-19, then you will need to use the previous version of this library (4.4.0).
+The iProov Android SDK enables you to integrate iProov into your Android app.
+We also have an [iOS SDK](https://github.com/iproov/ios) and [HTML5 client](https://github.com/iProov/html5).

+### Requirements

+- Android Studio
+- API Level 19 (4.4 KitKat) and above
+- Compilation target, build tools and Android compatibility libraries must be 27+

 Within this repository you can find the fictitious "Waterloo Bank" sample Android app, which illustrates an example iProov integration.

-## ❗ Android Studio Version Compatibility

-Due to breaking changes in Gradle 3.x (bundled in Android Studio 3), the iProov SDK requires compilation target, build tools and android compatibility library versions to be 27 or above in the host project.
+## 📖 Contents

+The framework package is provided via this repository, which contains the following:

+* **README.md** - This document
+* **maven** - Maven repository for the SDK
+* **waterloo-bank** - A sample project of iProov for the fictitious _Waterloo Bank_.
+* **resources** - Directory containing additional development resources you may find helpful.

-## ⬆️ Upgrade Guide
+## ⬆️ Upgrading from earlier versions

-Welcome to the next generation of the iProov SDK! v5 is a substantial overhaul to the SDK and added many new features, and as a result SDK v5 is a major update and includes breaking changes!
+Welcome to the next generation of the iProov SDK! v5 is a substantial overhaul to the SDK and added many new features, and as a result SDK v5 is a major update and includes breaking changes, so please read this document carefully.

 Please consult the [Upgrade Guide](https://github.com/iProov/android/wiki/Upgrade-Guide) for detailed information about how to upgrade your app, and look out for the ⬆️ symbol in this README.

+If you are upgrading from earlier betas of SDK v5, please read the integration documentation carefully as the APIs have changed significantly.

 ## ✍️ Registration